Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 With these programming languages, you can learn most of the programming concepts rapidly and naturally, without learning bad practices.

-This is my recommendations for domain-specific programming languages:
+Also, this is my recommendations for domain-specific programming languages:

 - Web front-end: TypeScript
 - GUI: C++ with Qt, or Python with Qt.
 (Or Typescript with Electron, please don't).
 Dart with Flutter.
 Kotlin with JavaFX.